• Home

 Nine reasons not to fall behind with your rent

-2. You risk eviction from your home
+2. You risk being evicted from your home.

-3. You will have to pay the additional costs of any County Court hearing
+3. You will have to pay the additional costs of any County Court hearing.

-4. You will not have any improvements carried out on your home
+4. You will not have any improvements carried out on your home.

-5. A Possession Order can affect your credit rating
+5. A Possession Order can affect your credit rating.

-6. You will not be able to complete a mutual exchange or transfer
+6. You will not be able to complete a mutual exchange or transfer.

 Where to seek advice